Greg Burke, the Pope's PR chief, speaking at the World Communications Day Lecture and Mass (photo via Catholic Church England and Wales)

 — Greg Burke (@GregBurkeRome) November 1, 2013

-He's also good with one-liners.
+And he’s good with one-liners.
 “I actually thought I’d leave Fox [to] go work for a football club,” he told an auditorium full of reporters this year.
 “Ended up in the Vatican.
-No free tickets to football matches, but really good seats at Christmas and Easter.”
+No free tickets to football matches – but really good seats at Christmas and Easter.”
 [Pause for laughter.]

 Indeed, Opus Dei is said to be gaining influence in the Vatican.
 Non-Catholics perhaps know it best from Dan Brown’s bestselling Da Vinci Code, in which the movement is depicted as shadowy and nefarious.
-But the real organization was controversially founded in the 1920s: to push the idea that everyone (not just the priesthood) is called to holiness and can “find God in daily life.”
-It took several decades for the group to gain approval from the Catholic Church, but Opus Dei now is now an official Catholic “prelature,” and boasts about 90,000 members.
+But the real organisation was controversially founded in the 1920s: to push the idea that everyone (not just the priesthood) is called to holiness and can “find God in daily life”.
+It took several decades for the group to gain approval from the Catholic Church, but Opus Dei now is now an official Catholic “prelature”, and boasts about 90,000 members.

 “Opus Dei is great at communications,” Religion News Service’s David Gibson explains, pointing out that Pope John Paul II’s longtime spokesman was also of Opus Dei.
 “They did a great job during the Da Vinci Code thing.”